-The graduate program in Kinesiology is nationally and internationally prominent in several research areas within the broad field of kinesiology.
-This prominence is due to individual faculty excellence, the production and dissemination of quality research, and the mentoring and graduation of excellent graduate students.
+The graduate program in kinesiology is both nationally and internationally prominent in several research areas within the broader field of kinesiology.
+This prominence is due to individual faculty excellence, the production and dissemination of quality research, and the mentoring and graduation rates of excellent graduate students.

-The program emphasizes research and scholarly activity, and this emphasis is strengthened by continued collaborations between the Kinesiology graduate faculty and faculty in other departments that contribute to the discipline (e.g., engineering, history, neuroscience, physiology, psychology).
-The graduate program supports the studies of approximately sixty students each year.
+The program emphasizes research and scholarly activity, and is strengthened by continued collaborations between the graduate faculty and faculty in other departments that contribute to the discipline (e.g., engineering, history, neuroscience, physiology, psychology).
+The graduate program supports the studies of approximately 60 students each year.

 Graduate training is enhanced by the availability of excellent laboratory facilities and the considerable success of faculty in generating external funding—more than $3 million annually—in support of their research and graduate training agendas.